jensenbox/rustythook/docs/plan.md

 - [x] create a github action to publish the documentation to github pages
 - [x] Update the README to include a section on how to convert from pre-commit to rustyhook
 - [x] Remove the duplicate code in the github actions by consolidating the build steps and deployment steps into a single workflow (the ones that relate to publishing that is)
-- [ ] create a command line tool that can be used to convert a pre-commit configuration file to rustyhook configuration file
-- [ ] expand all built in hooks to include all known hooks from https://pre-commit.com/hooks.html
-- [ ] enable logging to a file or other outputs other than just stdout
+- [x] enable logging to a file or other outputs other than just stdout
 - [ ] ensure logging levels are configurable and appropriate for all execution steps
 - [ ] enable using rustyhook in this repository as for pre-commit replacement and configure for a rust project
 - [ ] replace the use of pip with uv - potentially link to the source code so as to get the benefit without needing a local binary
 - [ ] emulate all known pre-commit hooks for use with native execution - all known hooks at https://github.com/pre-commit/pre-commit-hooks
 - [ ] create tests for each hook and complete coverage
 - [ ] replace the npm and nvm install process with fnm if it makes sense to do so
+- [ ] expand all built in hooks to include all known hooks from https://pre-commit.com/hooks.html
 - [ ] Re-evaluate the use of python and other languages in the docker file as they are likely not needed
 - [ ] Update the `.junie/guidelines.md` file to include the new features and rust best practices
 - [ ] Use a mechanism to create and deploy semver compatible releases.
 Perhaps use cargo-release or some other mechanism to automatically generate release notes and create a tag - trigger a release on tag creation.